Scorsese’s Silence is a contemplative masterpiece

 By Thomas V. Mirus ( bio - articles - email ) | Jan 24, 2017 | In Reviews

 Warning: this review contains spoilers.
 I also wish to note that this article grew out of conversations with two friends, to whom I owe many of the points made below.

 Perhaps the most frequently noted characteristic of Silence—both book and film—is its ambiguity.
 Some revel in it, while others are deeply uncomfortable at best.
-(It is not necessary here to enter into psychoanalysis of the critics.)

 Most controversial is a scene in which the protagonist Rodrigues (Andrew Garfield), a young Portuguese Jesuit missionary to Japan, is told by his Japanese inquisitors to trample on a fumie, a bronze image of Christ, in order to save the lives of five Japanese Christians who are being tortured.
 These Japanese have already apostatized; their torment is solely for Fr.
 Rodrigues’s benefit.
 Almost out of his mind with horror and anguish, Rodrigues seems to hear the fumie-Christ speak to him, telling him: It’s all right, I understand, I came into the world to share your sufferings; go ahead and step.
 And so Rodrigues steps.

 For all the critical focus on this scene, what is remarkable is how unambiguous the rest of Martin Scorsese’s film adaptation (which stays close to Shusaku Endo’s novel) actually is.
 Rodrigues’s apostasy is the climactic moment, close to the end of a film that is two hours and forty-one minutes long.
 For the previous two hours we have been treated to scenes of Christians bravely suffering and dying for their faith.
 Even an unbelieving audience member will likely have been brought to sympathize with their heroism by this point.